-Subject: History Subject Leader: Gary ward Year Group: 12 AUTUMN TERM Торіс Key Learning Points Key Vocabulary Assessments Britain 1930-1997 Curriculum goals: Students will understand the role Winston Churchill played in Re-armament; Knowledge tests as Britain's pre-war policy in relations with Nazi Germany, wartime military strategies, Appeasement; abdication; starters and lesson Churchill: Out of and, international relations with other leaders. left-wing; right-wing; reviews. office, 1929-1940 moderate; diplomacy; Students will: reconstruction; colonial; Churchill: Wartime Understand why Churchill was an 'outsider' from government in the 1930s. dominions; independence; Exam-style tests at leader Know why Churchill was a controversial figure due to his stance on India and collective security; Grand the end of each the abdication scandal.
+Subject: History Subject Leader: Gary Ward Year Group: 12 AUTUMN TERM Торіс Key Learning Points Key Vocabulary Assessments Britain 1930-1997 Curriculum goals: Students will understand the role Winston Churchill played in Re-armament; Knowledge tests as Britain's pre-war policy in relations with Nazi Germany, wartime military strategies, Appeasement; abdication; starters and lesson Churchill: Out of and, international relations with other leaders. left-wing; right-wing; reviews. office, 1929-1940 moderate; diplomacy; Students will: reconstruction; colonial; Churchill: Wartime Understand why Churchill was an 'outsider' from government in the 1930s. dominions; independence; Exam-style tests at leader Know why Churchill was a controversial figure due to his stance on India and collective security; Grand the end of each the abdication scandal.
 Alliance; Iron Curtain; section.
 Churchill: Understand the debate over Appeasement and re-armament.
 International Know why Churchill became PM in 1940. diplomacy, 1939-51 Know about Churchill's leadership style and relations with his generals.
 Know about the controversy over the bombing of Germany.
 Know about the debate over reconstruction policies during the war.
 Understand why Churchill lost office in 1945.
 Know Churchill's stance on Britain's world and imperial roles.
 Know about Churchill's relations with de Gaulle, Stalin and Roosevelt.
 Know about Churchill's contribution to the wartime conferences.
 Know about Churchill's plans for post-war Europe and the Empire.
-Welfare state; austerity; conscription / national Conservative Curriculum goals: Students will understand why the Conservative Party held office for service; electoral system; domination, 1951-64 13 years.
-GDP; Sterling; credit; inflation; deflation; Students will : stagflation; balance of Know why the Conservatives won the elections of 1951, 1955 and 1959. payments; mixed economy; Understand the importance of public trust in Conservative leaders. unilateral; disarmament; Know reasons that the Labour Party was divided. socialism; state control; Know why support for the Conservatives declined in the early 1960s.
-EEC; scandal; sub-culture; social reform; Labour and Curriculum goals: Students will understand how Labour and the Conservatives struggled Conservative to deal with the problems of the 1960s and 70s.
+Welfare state; austerity; conscription / national Conservative Curriculum goals : Students will understand why the Conservative Party held office for service; electoral system; domination, 1951-64 13 years.
+GDP; Sterling; credit; inflation; deflation; Students will: stagflation; balance of Know why the Conservatives won the elections of 1951, 1955 and 1959. payments; mixed economy; unilateral; disarmament; Understand the importance of public trust in Conservative leaders.
+Know reasons that the Labour Party was divided. socialism; state control; Know reasons that the Labour Party was divided.
+Know why support for the Conservatives declined in the early 1960s.
+EEC; scandal; sub-culture; Know why support for the conservatives declined in the early 1900s. social reform; Labour and Curriculum goals: Students will understand how Labour and the Conservatives struggled Conservative to deal with the problems of the 1960s and 70s.
 Trade union; industrial governments, 1964- relations; Grammar school; 79 Students will: comprehensive school; Know why Labour won the 1964 election. nationalised industries;